Groom a Horse for a Show

 Hi, I am Jessi, I have shown horses my entire life and I typically judge 10 to 15 shows a year.
 While the quality horse and rider combination normally go home at the end of the day with the blue ribbon, a fat shinny horse always gets noticed.
 Today I am going to share some tips with you on how to achieve more shine and bloom to your horses coat for an overall healthier appearance.
 Our model today is skipper, a 10-year-old thoroughbred gelding, who shows in children's hunters.

-- 1When grooming it's most important to start with the feet.A horse cannot cover the ground adequately if there is debris up in the sole.
+- 1A horse cannot cover the ground adequately if there is debris up in the sole.
 Picking out the feet allows you a chance to clear any mud or debris away from the sole.
-It also gives you a chance to check on the quality of your horse's shoes and nails.Advertisement
+It also gives you a chance to check on the quality of your horse's shoes and nails.When grooming it's most important to start with the feet.Advertisement

 Video: Groom a Horse for a Show